OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:7

-For I do not want to see you now just in passing; for I hope to remain with you for some time, if the Lord permits.
+For I do not wish to see you now only briefly; I hope to remain with you for some time, if the Lord allows.

 ## 1 Corinthians 16:8

-But I will remain in Ephesus until Pentecost;
+But I will stay in Ephesus until Pentecost;

 ## 1 Corinthians 16:9

-For a wide door for effective service has opened to me, and there are many adversaries.
+For a great opportunity for effective work has opened to me, and there are many opponents.

 ## 1 Corinthians 16:10

-Now if Timothy comes, see that he has nothing to fear while he is with you, for he is doing the Lord’s work, as I also am.
+Now if Timothy comes, ensure that he has nothing to fear while he is with you, for he is doing the Lord’s work, as I also am.

 ## 1 Corinthians 16:11